eglerean/neuroimagingworkflows/doc/07_dataquality.md

 It is however important to remember that the images collected with the scanner at AMI cannot be used for medical purposes since the equipment and the sequences use are not exactly the same that you have in a standard hospital MRI scanner.
 Please let the medical doctor decide how to proceed and they can be in touch with the research subject.

-# MEG/EEG data quality assurance
+## MEG/EEG data quality assurance

+To be done.